Odyno/OdynoDataBus/README.md

 	karaf@root> install -s mvn:net.staniscia.as/odyno-databus-api/0.1.1-SNAPSHOT
 	karaf@root> install -s mvn:net.staniscia.as/odyno-databus-mem/0.0.2-SNAPSHOT

-**Step F)** That's all, now test it width the extra bundle
+**Step F)** That's all, now you can test it width the extra bundle

 	karaf@root> install -s mvn:net.staniscia.as/odyno-databus-tools/0.0.1-SNAPSHOT

 Example of usage of "Odyno DataBus - Net"
 -----------------------------------------
-This example start Karaf OSGi container and deploy the "Odyno Data Bus - Net" implementation.
+This example starts Karaf OSGi container and deploys the "Odyno Data Bus - Net" implementation.
-Follow the steps of last example and replace the "Step E" with the follower step
+Follow the steps of last example and replace the "Step E" with the following step

 **Step E)** Install those bundles with pax url syntax